meedan/pender/README.md

 The url is visited, parsed and the data found is used to create a media and its attributes.
 The data can be obtained by API or parsing directly the HTML.

-In addition to parsing any link with an oEmbed endpoint or metatags, Pender supports a few [page-specific parsers](https://github.com/meedan/pender/wiki/Supported-Page%E2%80%90Specific-Parsers).
+In addition to parsing any link with an oEmbed endpoint or metatags, Pender supports a few page-specific parsers.

+##### You can find a list of page-specific parsers in the [Pender wiki](https://github.com/meedan/pender/wiki/Supported-Page%E2%80%90Specific-Parsers).

 ## Archiving